ceshine/ceshine-hugo/content/post/20191216-text-annotation-1/index.md

 {{< single_tweet 1143951419151540225 >}}

 Having React in your arsenal is very empowering.
-You don't need to attend a bootcamp or spend a couple of months.
+You don't need to attend a boot camp or spend a couple of months.
 Just learn the basics and start building stuffs.
-Granted, the results can be very ugly (in terms of both presentation and code), but as long as it work reasonably well, it's still better than nothing.
+Granted, the results can be very ugly (in terms of both presentation and code), but as long as it works reasonably well, it's still better than nothing.
 (You'll still probably need professional help if you want to build any customer-facing applications.)

-The learning resource in the following Twitter thread by Ines Montani are very helpful:
+The learning resources in the following Twitter thread by Ines Montani are very helpful:

 {{< single_tweet 1144173215293591555 >}}

 # The API Server

-We'll going to be use [FastAPI](https://github.com/tiangolo/fastapi) to build our back-end API server.
+We're going to use [FastAPI](https://github.com/tiangolo/fastapi) to build our back-end API server.
 It's created by Sebastián Ramírez (tiangolo) and is built on top of [Starlette](https://www.starlette.io/).
 The other popular alternative is to use [Flask](https://www.palletsprojects.com/p/flask/).
 I had experience using both, and IMO FastAPI is better if you just want to build an API server (without any no front-end logic).

 The source code can be found at [veritable-tech/text-annotation-api-server/server.py](https://github.com/veritable-tech/text-annotation-api-server/blob/blog-post/server.py).
 The codebase could use some refactoring, but this state represents how I quickly put together all the necessary parts in the first place.